Overview

 Your personality dials shape that voice — the tone, and how readily it speaks up — but they never touch the hard gates or the rubric thresholds.
 A patient pet sounds calmer; it doesn't quietly raise the bar on what counts as a real problem.

-A critique is never a black box.
+A code review is never a black box.
 Every inbox entry expands into an audit

 card — which rubric rules fired, the Brain's reasoning, and the raw tool

-evidence behind each claim — and gets a shareable permalink at /critique/:id
+evidence behind each claim — and gets a shareable permalink at /code review/:id

 for anything you want to revisit or pass on.